-- The RPP describes the national measures designed to prevent or prepare for the risks identified in the national and regional electricity crisis scenarios, pursuant to Article 11(1)(c) of the Regulation as well as point 3(1)(b) of the Annex thereto. - The RPP describes the agreed mechanisms for cooperation within the region and for ensuring appropriate coordination before and during the electricity crisis, including the decision-making procedures for appropriate reaction at regional level, pursuant to point 3(2)(a) of the Annex of the Regulation.
-The RPP describes the mechanisms in place for cooperation and for coordinating actions, before and during the electricity crisis, with other Member States outside of the region as well as with third countries within the relevant synchronous area pursuant to point 3(2)(c) of the Annex of the Regulation. - The RPP provides a framework for manual load shedding, specifying which categories of electricity users are entitled to receive special protection, pursuant to Article 11(1)(h) of the Regulation as well as point 3(1)(d) of the Annex thereto. - Member States consult a certain number of relevant stakeholders before they establish their RPP pursuant to Article 10(1) of the Regulation.
-The RPP must describe the mechanism used and the results of the consultations carried out for the development of the RPP, in accordance with point 5 of the Annex to the Regulation. - The competent authorities test periodically the effectiveness of the procedures developed in the RPPs for preventing electricity crises, with the involvement of relevant stakeholders and including the mechanisms to share information and cooperate, and carry out biennial simulations of electricity crises, pursuant to Article 12(3) of the Regulation as well as point 6 of the Annex thereto.
+- Member States shall determine and the RPP describe the definition of an electricity crisis, pursuant to Article 2(9) of the Regulation. - The RPP describes the agreed mechanisms for cooperation within the region and for ensuring appropriate coordination before and during the electricity crisis, including the decision-making procedures for appropriate reaction at regional level, pursuant to point 3(2)(a) of the Annex of the Regulation.
+The RPP describes the mechanisms in place for cooperation and for coordinating actions, before and during the electricity crisis, with other Member States outside of the region as well as with third countries within the relevant synchronous area pursuant to point 3(2)(c) of the Annex of the Regulation.

+- The competent authorities test periodically the effectiveness of the procedures developed in the RPPs for preventing electricity crises, with the involvement of relevant stakeholders and including the mechanisms to share information and cooperate, and carry out biennial simulations of electricity crises, pursuant to Article 12(3) of the Regulation as well as point 6 of the Annex thereto. - The RPP includes information on the future grid that will help to cope with the electricity crisis scenarios pursuant to Article 11(1)(k) of the Regulation.